pmjones/adr/README.md

 > So in an OO language, a HTTP resource can be thought of as an object with private member variables and a number of public methods that correspond to the standard HTTP methods.
 From an MVC point of view, a resource can be thought of as a model with a bit of controller thrown in.

 To me, this seems like mixing concerns just a bit too much.
-I'd rather see a clearer of the domain model from the action being applied to the domain.
+I'd rather see a cleaner separation of the domain model from the action being applied to the domain.

 > So the representation is like a view in MVC, we give it a resource object and tell it to serialize the data into it's output format.